mmoayyed/mmoayyed.github.io/_posts/2023-10-21-cas70x-dbauthn-tutorial.md

 # Build and Deploy

-Once you get CAS built and deployed, logs should indicate something like this:
+Once you get CAS built, i.e `./gradlew clean build`, and deployed, logs should indicate something like this:

 ```bash
 - <No password encoder shall be created given the requested encoder type [NONE]>